DEXA Osteoporosis Screening

 Rancho Mirage, CA 92270

-DEXA axial scans available near you: Palm Springs, Rancho Mirage, Palm Desert, La Quinta, Cathedral City, Indian Wells, Indio, Coachella, and Desert Hot Springs.
+DEXA bone density screening available near you: Palm Springs, Rancho Mirage, Palm Desert, La Quinta, Cathedral City, Indian Wells, Indio, Coachella, Desert Hot Springs, San Dimas, Claremont, Pomona, Upland, Glendora, La Verne, Rancho Cucamonga, West Covina, Covina, Azusa, Diamond Bar, Fontana, Montclair, and Ontario.

 Ready to See Your Numbers?

-Book a DEXA scan at our Rancho Mirage location.
+Book a DEXA scan at our Rancho Mirage or San Dimas location.
+No referral needed.

 Want to learn more?
-Read our articles on body composition.
+Read our articles on body composition and bone health.